battlecode/battlecode-server-2017/specs.md

     * A few additional methods now have a fixed Bytecode cost (in `Math`, `StrictMath`, `String`, `StringBuffer`, and `StringBuilder`).
     * The amount of ore mined per turn used to be lower-bounded by the MINIMUM_MINING_AMOUNT game constant, which was not in the specs.
 We have decided to keep this functionality, but the MINIMUM_MINING_AMOUNT has been reduced from 1 to 0.2.
 The specs have been changed to reflect this.
     * LAUNCHERs now gain new missiles at approximately half the original rate (once every 12 turns rather than once every 6 turns) when they have no supply.
 In addition, the LAUNCHER's weapon delay now tracks the amount of time it will need to generate the next MISSILE.
 Note that launching a missile is independent of this weapon delay, and that building a MISSILE happens automatically.
 This is explained in the specs.
 * 1.0.3 (1/8/2015) - Engine bug fix and small changes.
-New RobotController method.
 Client improvements.
+Minor specs clarifications.
     * `HashSet`, `TreeSet`, and other `java.util` classes work properly now on Java 7.
     * Added methods `canSenseRobot` and `senseRobot` to help get information about a robot given just its ID.
     * Robot IDs range from 1 to 32000.